Last updated Feb 18, 2023

 Customer Protect

-Customer Protect is not really a security feature, but more of a guarantee.
+Customer Protect is not a security feature, but more of a guarantee.
 The user will not be liable for any unauthorized transactions using their account.
 It also ensures that all concerns regarding the dispute will be resolved within 5 days.
-Unauthorized transactions mean that the user did not consent to and does not include the case when users shared deliberately their MPIN and OTP.
+Unauthorized transactions mean that the user did not consent to and does not include the case when users deliberately shared their MPIN and OTP.

 Transaction Security in QR Payments